2009–2010 West African meningitis outbreak

 The 2009–2010 West African meningitis outbreak was an epidemic of bacterial meningitis which occurred in Burkina Faso, Mali, Niger, and Nigeria since January 2009, an annual risk in the African meningitis belt.
 A total of 13,516 people have been infected with meningitis, and 931 have died.
 Nigeria has been the most adversely affected, with over half of the total cases and deaths occurring in the nation.
 The WHO reported on 27 March 2009 that 1,100 had died and there were 25,000 suspected cases.
 It is the worst outbreak in the region since 1996, and a third of the world's emergency vaccine stockpile for the bacterial form has been consumed.
 The GAVI Alliance has been trying to secure more vaccines.

 Background

 West Africa is regularly struck by an annual meningitis epidemic, usually affecting between 25,000 and 200,000 inhabitants.
 However, this epidemic has been the deadliest outbreak since 1996.
-That year meningitis infected over 100,000 people and killed 10,000 during a three-month period.
+That year's meningitis infected over 100,000 people and killed 10,000 during a three-month period.

 According to Doctors Without Borders, up to 400 vaccination teams of five people each immunized thousands of people every day in the region for a few weeks.
-In total, 2.8 million people were vaccinated in Zinder, Maradi, and Dosso regions in Niger, and 4.5 million people in Katsina, Jigawa, Bauchi, Kebbi, Sokoto, Niger, Zamfara, Kaduna, and Gombe States in Nigeria.
+In total, 2.8 million people were vaccinated in Zinder, Maradi, Dosso regions in Niger, and 4.5 million people in Katsina, Jigawa, Bauchi, Kebbi, Sokoto, Niger, Zamfara, Kaduna, and Gombe States in Nigeria.
 Vaccination campaigns continued at some sites in Nigeria for a total of 255,000 people.